typelevel/cats/docs/src/main/tut/guidelines.md

 In a widely-used library it's important to minimize the chance that the names of implicits will be used by others and therefore name our implicits according to the following rules:

-- Implicits should start with "cats" -- a third-party will less likely do this.
+- Implicits should start with "cats" followed by the package name (where the instance is defined).
+- If the package contains `instances` leave `instances` out.
 - The type and the type class should be mentioned in the name.
+- If the instance is for multiple type classes, use `InstancesFor` instead of a type class name.
+- If the instance is for a standard library type add `Std` after the package. i.e. `catsStdShowForVector` and `catsKernelStdGroupForTuple`.

-As an example, for `Monoid[List[A]]`, the name of the implicit should be `catsMonoidForList`.
+As an example, for `cats.kernel.Monoid[List[A]]`, the name of the implicit should be `catsKernelMonoidForList`.
+This rule is relatively flexible.
+Use what you see appropriate.
+The goal is to maintain uniqueness and avoid conflicts.

 #### TODO:
 Once we drop 2.10 support, AnyVal-extending class constructor parameters can be marked as private.